 This program meets the criteria of the Massachusetts Board of Registration in Medicine for opioid education.

-The AAFP has reviewed SCOPE of Pain: Safer/Competent Opioid Prescribing Education and deemed it acceptable for up to 2.00 Enduring Materials, Self-Study AAFP Prescribed credit.
-Term of Approval is from 03/01/2021 to 03/01/2022.
+The AAFP has reviewed SCOPE of Pain: Safer/Competent Opioid Prescribing Education and deemed it acceptable for up to 2.00 Enduring Materials, Self-Study AAFP Prescribed credits.
+Term of Approval is from 03/01/2023 to 03/01/2024.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 2 MOC points and patient safety MOC credit in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
 Aggregate and de-identified data is shared with the commercial supporters.